wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 While routers implementing the mechanism described in this document do not need to have IPv4 addresses assigned to any interfaces, it is RECOMMENDED to configure such a router with at least one IPv4 address, for the purpose of sending ICMPv4 error messages.
 If a router does not have any router-id (an IPv4 address) assigned, the router MUST use the mechanism described in Requirement R-22 of Section 4.8
 [RFC7600], using the dummy address 192.0.0.8 as the source address of originated ICMPv4 packets.
+Which that behaviour is already required for Babel routers (see Section 3 of {{RFC9229}}), this document extends the requirement to all routers implementing "v4-via-v6" routing.

 However sending ICMPv4 error messages from 192.0.0.8 has the following drawbacks: